mwshinn/paranoidscientist/doc/tutorial.rst

 The simplest types consist of two main components:

-- A function called `test` to test values to see if they are a part of the type.
+- A function called ``test`` to test values to see if they are a part of the type.
 This function should accept one argument (the value to be tested), and should use **assert statements only** to test whether the value is of the correct type.
 The function should have only two
-  behaviors: executing successfully retuning nothing (if the value is of the correct type), or throwing an assertion error (if the value is not of the correct type).
+  behaviors: executing successfully returning nothing (if the value is of the correct type), or throwing an assertion error (if the value is not of the correct type).
-- A generator called `generate` to create test cases for the type.
+- A generator called ``generate`` to create test cases for the type.
 It should use Python's yield statement for each test case.
 It should not throw any errors.

-All types should inherit from `paranoid.base.Type`.
+All types should inherit from ``paranoid.base.Type``.

 Consider the following simple type::